YonatanKoral/ledscape/README.md

 1. Clone the LEDscape repository to your local machine in a directory called "LEDscape" under whatever directory you started in.
 3. Make the install script executable.
 2. Build the LEDscape software from the sources.
 This takes a couple of minutes and you will see lots of scrolling.
-3. Copy the new flatened device tree files to your `/boot` directory.
+3. Copy the new flattened device tree files to your `/boot` directory.
 These files enable the PRU subsystem and disables the HDMI on the BeagleBone Black (BeagleBone Green does not have HDMI).
 Note that the old files are backed up with the extension `preledscape_bk`.
+4. Copy a default config file to `/etc/ledscape-config.json` if that file does not already exist.
-4. Installs the `uio_pruss` kernel module to let LEDscape talk to the PRU subsystem.
+4. Install the `uio_pruss` kernel module to let LEDscape talk to the PRU subsystem.
 5. Reboots the machine.

+###Updating an existing install

+If you are using an older version of LEDscape that keeps the configuration in a JSON file inside the LEDscape directory, you should copy your modified config to `/etc/ledscape-config.json`.

+You should be able to update an existing install with the above procedure without overwriting your configuration in `/etc/ledscape-config.json`.

+Note that the install process will not preserve any modified pin mappings.

 ###Testing the install